mattyyeung/mattyyeung.github.io/_posts/2023-01-11-greenforecast-tech-details.md

 ### How does this model compare to architecture X?

 Experiments so far: Random Forests, ARIMA, DeepAR, TFT, NHiTS, NBEATS, LGBoost, Prophet, various variations on MLPs.
 Some experiments were extensive, others weren't.
-Simple MLPs and XGBoost have performed the best. \[results TODO\].
+Simple MLPs and XGBoost have performed the best. <!-- \[results TODO\] -->.
 Suggestions, feedback and experimentation with alternatives welcome.

 ### Why might this architecture be performing best?

 This problem may differ from standard time-series forecasting problems (eg M5) because there are good covariant features and forecasts (eg weather, wind output, etc) available.
 With basic feature engineering (eg selected past and forecast lags) it perhaps looks more like a tabular data problem than standard time-series forecasting.
-If so, strong performance from simple neural networks and gradient boosting is not surprising.
-TODO
+If so, strong performance from simple neural networks and gradient boosting is not surprising. <!-- TODO -->

 ### What other techniques were used to improve results?